-Notably the United States, and European nations Portugal and Sweden are not on the list.
+Notably the United States, and European nations France, the Netherlands, Portugal, Spain and Sweden are not on the list.
 These countries are regarded as being too high risk to allow travellers coming from these places to come to England without self-isolating on arrival.

-Meanwhile, the Foreign Office has also said that visitors from Canada will still need to self-isolate on their arrival in England.
+Meanwhile, the Foreign Commonwealth and Development Office (FCDO) has also said that visitors from Canada will still need to self-isolate on their arrival in England.